Arado Ar 196: Submission and selection

-With the exception of the Arado low-wing monoplane design, all were conventional biplanes.
-The Arado was the most modern and capable aircraft, and the RLM ordered four prototypes.
-The RLM was conservative by nature, so they also ordered two of the Focke-Wulf Fw 62 designs as a backup.
-It quickly became clear that the Arado would work effectively, and only four prototypes of the Fw 62 were built.
+Deeming Arado's submission to be the most modern and capable aircraft, the RLM placed an initial order for four prototypes.
+These prototypes included a seaplane configured for catapult launches and stressed to perform diving bombing attacks.
+The RLM was conservative by nature, thus they also ordered two of the Focke-Wulf Fw 62 designs as a backup measure.
+It quickly became clear that the Arado was performing effectively, while also being easier to manufacture, as such, only four prototypes of the Fw 62 were built.